Digital Accessibility

 • Who is WaTech?

-• WaTech is a Washington state agency that sets the standard for state government agencies.
+• WaTech is a Washington state agency that sets the technology standard for state government agencies.

-• Their Digital Accessibility Policy is called "USER-01," and was previously called "OCIO Policy #188," so you may see that previous name in older documents.
-We recently helped renew and revise this policy.
+• Their Digital Accessibility Policy is called "USER-01," and was previously called "OCIO Policy #188," so you may see that previous name in older state documents.
+Our office recently helped renew and revise this policy.

 • These guidelines are called the Web Content Accessibility Guidelines and called WCAG (pronounced “wick-Ahg”) for short.
 Specifically, Washington state agencies are currently required to meet WCAG 2.1 AA.